themarquisdesheric/amber-health/src/pages/articles/2020-02-10-causes-of-endometriosis.md

 </blockquote>

-<p class="pt-12">For the next article in the Endometriosis Series, see <a href="/articles/2020-02-10-how-to-diagnosis-endometriosis/" target="_blank" rel="noopener noreferrer">How to Diagnosis Endometriosis</a></p>
+<p class="pt-12">For the next article in the Endometriosis Series, see <a href="/articles/2020-02-10-how-endometriosis-is-diagnosed/" target="_blank" rel="noopener noreferrer">How Endometriosis Is Diagnosed</a></p>

 <h3 class="table-of-contents">Endometriosis Series</h3>

 1. <a href="/articles/2020-02-10-endometriosis-101/" target="_blank" rel="noopener noreferrer">Endometriosis 101</a>
 2. <a href="/articles/2020-02-10-symptoms-of-endometriosis/" target="_blank" rel="noopener noreferrer">Symptoms of Endometriosis</a>
 3. <a href="/articles/2020-02-10-causes-of-endometriosis/" target="_blank" rel="noopener noreferrer">Causes of Endometriosis</a>
-4. <a href="/articles/2020-02-10-how-to-diagnosis-endometriosis/" target="_blank" rel="noopener noreferrer">How to Diagnosis Endometriosis</a>
+4. <a href="/articles/2020-02-10-how-endometriosis-is-diagnosed/" target="_blank" rel="noopener noreferrer">How Endometriosis Is Diagnosed</a>
 5. <a href="/articles/2020-02-10-treatments-for-endometriosis/" target="_blank" rel="noopener noreferrer">Treatments for Endometriosis</a>
 6. <a href="/articles/2020-02-09-surgical-treatment-for-endometriosis/" target="_blank" rel="noopener noreferrer">Surgical Treatment for Endometriosis</a>
 7. <a href="/articles/2020-02-09-hormonal-medications-for-endometriosis/" target="_blank" rel="noopener noreferrer">Hormonal Medications for Endometriosis</a>